Call us 0333 370 4333

 Should HMRC still seek to pursue a criminal prosecution it is likely that such a prosecution will be prevented by the courts as an abuse of process (R v Abu Hamza).

-In accepting a CDF, you agree to:
+In accepting a Contractual Disclosure Facility, you agree to:

 • admit that your deliberate behaviour has brought about a loss of tax, duty or payment administered HMRC,